Public Security (Czechoslovakia): Organization

 The VB was divided into the Public Order and Traffic VB (Highway Patrol), Criminal Investigations VB (major crimes, forensics) and an Infrastructure Security section (security of important buildings, installations, etc.).
 There were regional, district, city and local detachments of the force.
 Its given wartime mission scenarios include rear security operations and security of POW facilities.

 The VB were permitted to demand from any citizen an identification booklet (občanský průkaz).
 This booklet contained a photograph and information such as name, current address and place of employment (being unemployed in the ČSSR was practically illegal, as one could be charged with "living on avails of the society").
 As carrying an občanský průkaz was mandatory; a person could be detained for simply not having one in their possession.

-The auxiliary wing was the 'Public Security Auxiliary Guard' (Pomocná stráž VB), recruited from "politically reliable" citizens over the age of 21, who wore a red arm-band with "PS VB".
+The auxiliary wing was the 'Public Security Auxiliary Guard' (Pomocná stráž VB), recruited from "politically reliable" citizens over the age of 21, who wore a yellow arm-band with "PS VB".
 They were generally used for traffic control and public order duties.